-Just because you are middle-aged doesn't mean you don't have any appetite for risk, are tired, have burdensome caretaker responsibilities, are not engaged with the world, or have any less ambition than you did at 35.
+Just because you are middle-aged doesn't mean you have any less ambition than you did at 35.
 The problem is that many people will make these types of hurtful assumptions.
-Even people who believe those things will not typically say them to your face.

 2. Make sure your resume (both offline and online) are up-to-date, and disclose dates selectively.

 Create a LinkedIn profile if you don't already have one and avoid dates such as your graduation year from college or high school unless you have a good reason to include them.
 Remove your birthday from various places on the internet (e.g. on Facebook), or change your privacy settings so it does not appear.

 While your age is nothing to be ashamed of, it’s also not necessarily anyone's business.
 College graduation dates are very revealing since almost everyone graduates around the age of 22.
 Along these same lines, there's nothing wrong with putting less than 100% of your work history on your resume.
 In fact, some recruiters suggest that older candidates only put the last 10 (or maximum 15 years) of work experience on their resumes because anything beyond that time will probably be considered irrelevant.

 3. If you're not comfortable with technology, get more comfortable in baby steps.